A local's guide to Paris - Andreas Karapanos - Citimarks

 Cadavre Exquis

-If Paris was a song, which song would it be?
+If Paris were a song, which song would it be?

-If Paris was a food, what would that be?
+If Paris were a food, what would that be?

-Without a second thought, a blanquette de veau with mashed potatoes, using the authentic French recipe.
-It is one of my favorite French meals to cook and share with my friends.
+Without a second thought, I would opt for a "Blanquette de Veau" paired with creamy mashed potatoes, prepared using the authentic French recipe.
+This dish holds a special place among my favorite French meals to both prepare and share with friends.

-If Paris was a film, which film would it be?
+If Paris were a film, which film would it be?

 If you could travel in time for one day, which century of French history would you go back to and what would you like to discover?